Cylindrocline lorencei: Distribution and habitat

 The original specimen of Cylindrocline lorencei grew at 700 m elevation in Black River Gorges National Park in a region called the Plaine Champagne.
 The habitat is lower elevation ericoid shrubland, and the plant was found growing along with Helichrysum, in laterite soil.

 Conservation

 The material for the type specimen was collected in 1973 by botanist David H. Lorence, who observed only one plant in the Plaine Champagne area.
 Fruit collected in 1980 confirmed the survival of the plant up to that time.
 Due to the death of that plant, the species was considered to be extinct in the wild as of 1990, even though the IUCN Red List for 1997 still classified it as Endangered—probably because they were unaware of the death of the single plant.

 Several plants have been propagated and are growing at the Native Plant Propagation Centre at Curepipe in Mauritius.
 If those plants survive, attempts will be made to reestablish the plant in its native habitat in Black River Gorges National Park.
 Brest Botanic Gardens and Kew Botanic Gardens also continue to grow populations of the plant.

+In June 2024, after following a precise protocol, around a hundred plants were reintroduced into the wild in the conservation areas of Mauritius.